Ask Experts Questions for FREE Help!

 BigDog:

 First, I am not laughing.
-A tax year does not go by where I encounter at least one person in your exact same situation.
+A tax year does not go by where I encounter at least one person in your same situation.
 A three-year backlog is not that bad.
 I once had a client with a 15-year backlog.

 TheSavage has it right, though.
-If you overpaid on your taxes, you can go ahead and file and get your refunds for 2004, 2005 and 2006.
+If you overpaid on your taxes, you can file and get your refunds for 2004, 2005 and 2006.
 Unfortunately, if you also did not file for 2003, you have forfeited THAT refund, as you had to have filed by Saturday to claim the 2003 refund.
 The god news is that you will get paid INTEREST on the refund amount by the IRS and the states.

 If you have the documents, go to any local tax professional.
 They can file the required returns for you no problem.